andmax/gpufilter/README.md

 src/sat
 ```

-where the first is the algorithm 5 fusioned with 4,
+where the first is the algorithm 5 fusioned with 4, the second is the
-and the second is the algorithm 5 with varying coefficients.
+algorithm 5 with varying coefficients, and the third is the
+summed-area table algorithm.

 ### Prerequisities